psypdt/Philipp_Tiso_Dissertation_Code_2019_2020/README.md

 ## GUI
 The GUI has been implemented using [`python 2.7`] and its corresponding [`TkInter`] package.

+### Main Launch screen
+The implementation of the current launch screen is displayed below, this is what the user will see when they first launch the application.
+For illustration purposes we have provided screen captures of how this looks.

 ![GUI at application launch](Images/p2_default_main_ui.png)
 ![GUI with expanded batches](Images/p2_expanded_batches.png)